 Residence nil-rate band: How does this affect Trusts?

 The residence nil-rate band (RNRB), is a piece of legislation that permits the further reduction of Inheritance Tax (IHT) on the sale of a family home.

-The legislation has been in effect since 6 April 2017 and the individual allowance for 2020 is £175,000.
+The legislation has been in effect since 6 April 2017 and the individual allowance for 2021 remains at £175,000.
 The allowance will increase in line with the Consumer Price Index (CPI).

 It is transferable between spouses, which will eventually permit them potentially to pass on wealth up to £1m without incurring tax.

 Prior to RNRB being introduced, what happened was that every person received a Nil Rate Band of £325,000 (this is the value of an estate that is not subject to inheritance tax).
 Now that the new RNRB has been introduced each parent will have a nil rate band of £325,000 plus a RNRB of up to £175,000 (by 2020).
 A potential total of £500,000 for each parent which is not subject to inheritance tax on death.

 The new allowance is available only when estates are directly inherited by children, stepchildren, adopted children or grandchildren.
 It will not apply if property is left to nieces or nephews, for example, or brothers or sisters.

 To claim the RNRB, you must leave a property in your estate.